MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-exception-handlers-define-critical-exceptions.md

 ---
 ms.assetid: 5d49e7f3-0e22-4ab4-90c4-ef1c67a28aae
-title: Using exception handlers to define critical exceptions in Operations Manager management pack
+title: Use exception handlers to define critical exceptions in Operations Manager management pack
 description: This article provides an overview of using exception handlers to define critical exceptions
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika